REPENTANCE

 Today, I am full of emptiness, guilt and remorse.
 There is this hostile underlying feeling of doubt of myself that I am loaded with.
 I feel totally worthless and good for nothing.
 Like a dirty rag.
 I feel like I am about to lose everything, mentally, materially and spiritually.
 I have been on my knees asking for forgiveness for walking away from Jesus, but no relief of the guilt and remorse seems to be coming.
 This feeling is the misery caused by my sin.

-After asking Christ to forgive me and restore me back to my place with Him, He will, but when He is ready.
+believing and trusting in Christ as my Lord again, He will forgive me of my sin and restore me back to my place with Him, He will, but when He is ready.
 Leaving Him is on my time, but returning is on His time.
 This is how He teaches me to stay close to Him.
 Christ knows I am a sinner and I will sin again whether I want to or not.
 It is my nature and my nature is strong.
-That is why I have to stay as close as I can get with Christ and let Him guide me.
+That is why I have to believe and trust Christ and let Him guide me.
 He never walks away, I do.
 It is always for some desire of my sinful nature that seems really good at the time it is presented.

 I am really sorry for what I did, but sorry is not going to change any of my consequences.
 I am really guilty for what I did, but the guilt is not going to change any of my consequences.
-The only thing that will change my consequences is admitting my sin to Christ and humbly asking Him to restore me.
-Then He will restore me when He decides I have learned from my dishonor to Him.
+The only thing that will change my consequences is repenting for temporarily

 HOME